quilt/account-abstraction-playground/README.md

+Note: Since publishing this playground, we have contined to iterate on the account abstraction specifications and have recently published a [simplified EIP](https://github.com/ethereum/EIPs/pull/2938).
+Our implementation as presented in this repository is not yet fully in line with this proposal.
+If there is interest in an updated version of the playground, we will work on bringing it back in sync with the new specs.
+So let us know if that is something you would want to see!

 # Account Abstraction Playground

 The goal of this playground repo is to get you to create your first real-world account abstraction (AA) contract in 3 simple steps.